Growing Beets in the Garden

 Post image for Growing Beets in the Garden

 Beets are beautiful vegetables that thrive in cool weather.
 Above are some beets freshly picked from our kitchen garden, along with a red onion (bottom right).
-Learn more about how to grow beets and enjoy their edible roots, leaves and stems in the kitchen.
+Learn more about growing beets and enjoying their edible roots, leaves and stems in the kitchen.
 All photos copyright Seasonal Wisdom, unless otherwise noted.

 Photo copyright Seasonal Wisdom

 Delicious and beautiful, beets are easy to grow vegetables, which are best planted direct from seed in the garden.
 Above are ‘Red Sangria’ and ‘Golden’ beets of various sizes, harvested from my raised bed.
-I sowed my beet seeds in spring in full sun in well-drained soil, already amended with aged manure and compost.
-Depending on weather conditions, beets take about 55 days to harvest.
+When growing beets, I sowed seeds in spring in full sun in well-drained soil, already amended with aged manure and compost.
+Depending on weather conditions, growing beets take about 55 days to harvest.
 You can also plant beets in August to September for a fall harvest.

-Beets germinate rather quickly, about 5 to 10 days.
-As they grow, gradually thin the beet seedlings 3 to 4 inches apart, and throw these extras into salads.
+Growing beets germinate rather quickly, about 5 to 10 days.
+As they develop, gradually thin the beet seedlings 3 to 4 inches apart, and throw extras into salads.

 To keep the birds from eating the beet greens, I used bird netting as the plants grew.
-This worked very well.
+This worked very well for me when growing beets.
 See more pictures of my beet garden bed.

 Beet salad with spicy arugula and goat cheese.